 Unhealthy workspaces can cause stress and make it difficult to concentrate at work.
 Not to mention, a chaotic workspace doesn’t exactly scream professionalism.
 By taking the time to organize and revamp your desk, office, or cubicle, you can boost productivity and help reduce some workplace stress.

 Creating and maintaining a healthy workspace is about more than just getting rid of some clutter.
 It’s about creating a space that promotes healthy habits and helps you feel comfortable and calm throughout your workday.
 If your workspace makes you feel anything but zen, it might be time for a little makeover.
-Check out these simple steps for creating and maintaining a healthy workspace:

 Step #1: Reorganize